US House, TX-33

 WHY THIS RACE MATTERS

-- Flipping this seat in Texas will help take back a pro-environment majority in the Senate so we can make further federal climate progress
+- Flipping this seat in Texas will help take back a pro-environment majority in the House so we can make further federal climate progress

 CANDIDATE BACKGROUND

-Colin Allred is running to represent Texas in the U.S. Senate.
+Colin Allred is running to represent Texas's 33rd Congressional District in the U.S. House of Representatives.
 He formerly represented Texas’ 32nd Congressional District in the U.S. House of Representatives.
 After graduating law school, he worked as a Special Assistant at the Department of Housing and Urban Development’s Office of General Counsel during President Obama’s administration.
 He later worked as a voting rights litigator and counsel to national and state political candidates and advocacy organizations.

 In the House, Colin Allred was an incredible environmental champion, earning a 97% lifetime score on LCV’s National Environmental Scorecard.
-He consistently opposed attacks on our environment and had been a strong proponent of the clean energy and environmental justice provisions passed in the Inflation Reduction Act.
+He consistently opposed attacks on our environment and had been a strong proponent of clean energy and environmental justice.
 Through his work on the Transportation and Infrastructure Committee, he helped secure over $100 million to electrify public transportation systems around Dallas.
-In the Senate, he will work to solidify Texas as a leader in wind and solar energy job creation as well as continue to fight for clean air and water.
+In the House, he will work to solidify Texas as a leader in wind and solar energy job creation as well as continue to fight for clean air and water.

 Candidate profile pages are paid for by the League of Conservation Voters Action Fund, www.lcvactionfund.org, and authorized by the candidate committee.